 Organization and management structure

-This part should describe how your business organization operates, the function of each member within the company.
+This part should describe how your business organization operates and the function of each member within the company.
 You may also add information highlighting the relevant experience of each team member.

 Execution of strategy

-Use this section to explain what you will do to execute your small business successfully like your marketing plan, sales plan, and anything that is involved in running your business like the equipment that you will use, facilities, vendors, and so on.
+Use this section to explain what you will do to execute your small business successfully, like your marketing plan, sales plan, and anything involved in running your business like the equipment you will use, facilities, vendors, and so on.

 3. Determine your budget and obtain funding.

+- Set aside an emergency or contingency fund.
 If your small business is self-funded, it is ideal that you keep costs low with an additional 20% of your budget as a cash reserve to help you plan for your burn rate.
 The burn rate is the amount of cash you spent in your business for a month.
-Determining your business burn rate is important so that you can estimate how long it will take before your cash reserve runs out.
+Determining your business burn rate can estimate how long it will take before your cash reserve runs out.

-It means that you are the only owner of the company and you are the only one responsible for any liabilities.
-The pros of this structure is that you only need to do less paperwork and you can start operating your business right away under your own name without taking formal actions.
+It means that you are the only owner of the company, and you are the only one responsible for any liabilities.
+The pros of this structure are that you only need to do less paperwork, and you can start operating your business right away under your own name without taking formal actions.
 However, you don’t get much legal protection when someone files a legal complaint about you.

 This means that two or more individuals are the owner of the business.
-You need to carefully choose your business partner since you will be tied with them financially and legally.
+Therefore, you need to carefully choose your business partner since you will be tied with them financially and legally.